Let’s Learn Colors: Games for Teaching Colors

-This resource is packed with 9 different games to help students learn colors and color words.
+This resource is packed with 9 different games for teaching colors and color words.
 Most of the color games have multiple versions so that you can teach and explain once and then just switch out the activity.

-The games are perfect for partner, small group, and whole group.
+The games are perfect for partners, small groups, and whole group.
 This resource will provide your students with fun, hands-on activities to practice color matching, color recognition, and color words.
 With year-round themes you can use a few now and save some for later in the year.
-Preparing these activities are also super easy!
+Preparing these activities is also super easy!
 Please download the preview to see a detailed description of each center.

-These activities using basic classroom supplies such as plastic math cubes, plastic bears, dot cubes, spinners, and pocket charts.
+These activities use basic classroom supplies such as plastic math cubes, plastic bears, dot cubes, spinners, and pocket charts.